ipfs/js-stores/packages/datastore-idb/README.md

 ## Browser `<script>` tag

-Loading this module through a script tag will make it's exports available as `DatastoreIdb` in the global namespace.
+Loading this module through a script tag will make its exports available as `DatastoreIdb` in the global namespace.

 ```html
 <script src="https://unpkg.com/datastore-idb/dist/index.min.js"></script>